WorldAfterCapital/WorldAfterCapital/part-two/Attention.md

 In combination this is leading to a large scale crisis of individual identity.
 This crisis takes many different forms, including increased teenage depression, growing adult suicide rates (especially among middle-aged white males), and rising aggression both online and offline.
 This is not dissimilar from the beginning of the Industrial Age, when people had to leave the countryside and move to big cities.
 They were forced to give up identities that had been constructed around land and a historical set of professions.
 They were confronted with people from other regions who held different beliefs.

 And so it should not be at all surprising that there is a rise in populist leaders with simplistic messages.
 People whose identity is shaken want to be reassured.
 They want to hear that things will be OK and that the way of getting there is simple. &ldquo;Make America Great Again&rdquo; is an example of that.
 So is ISIS.
 In both cases the message is retrograde.
-Instead of a new identity that has to be found requiring time and effort it promises an easy return to a glorious identity of the past.
+Instead of a new identity that has to be built, requiring time and effort, these backward movements promise an easy return to a glorious identity of the past.

 Our attention to our most basic need, the existential need to make sense of the world as an individual by finding a purpose that makes our life meaningful, is scarce.
-Instead we let our attention be occupied by yet another video or by propaganda.
+Instead we let our attention be occupied by yet another video or worse by propaganda.

 ## Collective Attention Scarcity